Lake Mburo National Park: Wildlife

 A problem facing grazers in the park are the changes in habitat occurring over time.
 Most areas which were formerly grassland in the park have changed into bushveld or forest as the invasive native shrubby tree species Acacia hockii has colonised these areas.
 The acacia in turn is protecting other bush and tree species, which are growing faster and thicker.
 This afforestation is forcing animals into the surrounding ranches and private land, causing them to be resented as pests.
-Uganda has tried to organise these areas into controlled hunting areas for sport, but land owners complain the money this generates is being spent on community projects such as schools, health centres and roads rather than addressing individual challenges resulting from problem animals.
+The government has tried to organise these areas into controlled hunting areas for trophy hunting, but land owners complain the money this generates is being spent on community projects such as schools, health centres and roads rather than addressing individual challenges resulting from problem animals.
 The procurement of an excavator for habitat management, different wildfire regimes, fencing, translocating excess animals, wildlife ranching for the hunting industry, community tourism, licensing more sport hunting companies and increasing quotas may alleviate this; the local community is permitted to uproot acacia for firewood, but this has proved ineffective.
-Hyenas and bushbuck in particular are considered problem animals.
+Hyenas and Cape bushbuck in particular are considered problem animals.